Frank Tiberi

 Frank Tiberi (born December 4, 1928) is an American saxophonist and the leader of the Woody Herman Orchestra.
 He was born in Camden, New Jersey, United States.
-He was picked by Woody Herman shortly before Herman's death and has led the band since 1987.
+He was named successor by Woody Herman shortly before Herman's death, and Tiberi has led the band since 1987.

 He plays the alto and tenor saxophone, bassoon, clarinet, and flute.
-He has been performing and recording since the age of thirteen.
-Tiberi toured with Benny Goodman and Urbie Green, and played with Dizzy Gillespie.
-He had a period in the late 1960s when he was a studio musician, although by 1969 he was hired as Herman's lead saxophone soloist.
-He remained in that role until Herman's, sometimes taking over his duties when ill-health affected Herman in his later years.
+He has been performing and recording since age 13.
+Tiberi toured with Benny Goodman and Urbie Green, and he played with Dizzy Gillespie.
+He had a period in the late-1960s when he was a studio musician, although by 1969 he was hired as Herman's lead saxophone soloist.
+He remained in that role until Herman's death, sometimes taking over his duties when ill-health affected Herman in his later years.

 Tiberi is a professor at Berklee College of Music, where he teaches improvisational techniques and pedagogy.
 He served as director for the Camden Jazz Festival in New Jersey.
 He specializes in modern and contemporary jazz techniques and has released eponymous albums and with fellow Berklee instructor, George Garzone.

+During the early-1960s, Tiberi became interested in John Coltrane and his developing style of playing, investing in a reel-to-reel tape recorder to record Coltrane's performances at venues across Philadelphia and New York City.
+He used these recordings to transcribe Coltrane's solos, study his playing, and teach his students.
+The tapes amounted to more than 60 hours of music, and their existence had remained largely elusive for decades; however, it was announced that the tapes would be released in September 2026 as part of Coltrane's centennial.
+In April 2026, a single LP preview titled The Tiberi Tapes: A Preview of the Mythic Recordings was released for Record Store Day.